Introduction

 We identified criteria to help us select the receiving RSL based on what was important to tenants such as rents, repairs, and opportunities for tenant involvement.
 We invited the RSLs to submit a proposal which set out how they would deliver on the identified criteria, evaluated these bids against the criteria and selected a landlord whose bid best met the criteria.
 We then consulted tenants about a transfer to the selected social landlord including providing the support of an independent tenant advisor.

 In the second directed transfer, the RSL had already decided to transfer to another landlord and had carried out a robust process to select an RSL to transfer its homes to.
 The RSL had consulted tenants including conducting a tenant ballot and tenants had voted in favour of the transfer.
 We were therefore satisfied that tenants supported the transfer to the selected landlord.
-We were confident that a transfer to the selected landlord would protect tenants interests and after having carried out our own consultation process we decided to direct a transfer to the selected landlord.
+We were confident that a transfer to the selected landlord met the statutory tests under section 67 of the 2010 Act which are set out at section 9.1 above and would protect tenants interests.
+We carried out our own consultation process which confirmed that tenants and residents supported the proposal and we then decided to direct a transfer to the selected landlord.

 9.5 Consultation